BlockSigner/cove/README.md

 - `outlined="true"` Applies the outline style to the button
 - `title` Adds a title above the border
 - `floating="true"` Removes the borders around the cta
+- `class` A CSS class to be applied to the component

 #### {{< cta-group >}}
 In case you wish to have several cta components vertically stacked with no space between them, use them inside a cta-group